-The National Memorial Day Concert is brought to the screen by hundreds of dedicated professionals, working to ensure a meaningful and memorable experience for honorees, performers, audience members and viewers at home.
+The National Memorial Day Concert is brought to the screen by hundreds of dedicated professionals working to ensure a meaningful and memorable experience for honorees, performers, audience members, and viewers at home.

-Producer, Walter C. Miller is recognized as America’s leading live director and producer with credits including television’s top award shows, such as the Grammy Awards, Country Music Awards, People’s Choice Awards, Tony Awards, American Comedy Awards, Emmy Awards, Daytime Emmy Awards and Golden Globe Awards.
+Producer Walter C. Miller is recognized as America’s leading live director and producer, with credits including television’s top awards shows, such as the Grammy Awards, the Country Music Association Awards, the People’s Choice Awards, the Tony Awards, the American Comedy Awards, the Emmy Awards, the Daytime Emmy Awards, and the Golden Globes.
 In 1999, he won an Emmy for producing the Tony Awards.
-For Liberty Weekend: Americana Music Concert, Miller received the Directors Guild of America Award for outstanding director.
-He has won additional Emmys for S’Wonderful, S’Marvelous, S’Gershwin, a special with Jack Lemmon and Fred Astaire and Annie, The Women In A Life Of A Man.
+For Liberty Weekend: Americana Music Concert, Miller received the Directors Guild of America Award for Outstanding Director.
+He has won additional Emmys for ‘S Wonderful, ‘S Marvelous, ‘S Gershwin, a special with Jack Lemmon and Fred Astaire, and Annie, The Women in the Life of a Man.
 His live musical concert credits include Concert of the Americas with Frank Sinatra in addition to A Capitol Fourth and the National Memorial Day Concert.